Intensive support to inform sustainable systems change

 In 2025, we will launch three Action Research Partnerships aligned to the following focus areas:

-- Designing and implementing sustainable wage scales aligned with career pathways—Launched in June 2025, the National ECE Workforce Center is engaging a cohort of three states in an Action Research Partnership to design a plan for funding, implementing, and sustaining an aligned wage scale and career ladder at scale.
-The states are engaging with technical assistance specialists and each other in the work.
+- Designing and implementing sustainable wage scales aligned with career pathways—As of June 2025, the National ECE Workforce Center is engaging a cohort of three states—Connecticut, Maryland, and Minnesota—in an Action Research Partnership to design a plan for funding, implementing, and sustaining an aligned wage scale and career ladder at scale.
+These states work with technical assistance specialists and collaborate with each other throughout the process.
 The Action Research Partnership provides intensive individualized support to each state as they work to align their wage scale and career ladder.
 In addition to these customized sessions, the three-state cohort meets quarterly in action labs where they share their progress and learn from one another.

-- Revising existing career pathways to incorporate experience—Cohort of 3-4 states: now recruiting (see information below) to launch in July 2025.
+- Revising existing career pathways to incorporate experience—Cohort of 3-4 states to launch in July 2025.

 New Mexico Pilot